JamesMGreene/currentExecutingScript/README.md

 It can get the `script` element that was the source of the nearest (deepest) frame in the call stack (so, the currently executing code), regardless of whether or not said source script is being evaluated synchronously for the first time by the browser.

-It also has support for getting the `script` element that was the source of the farthest (most shallow) frame in the call stack, regardless of whether or not said source script is being evaluated synchronously for the first time by the browser.
+It also has experimental support for getting the `script` element that was the source of the farthest (most shallow) frame in the call stack, regardless of whether or not said source script is being evaluated synchronously for the first time by the browser.

 Finally, it has experimental support for getting the `script` element _or attribute node_ (e.g. `onclick`) responsible for creating the current call stack.

 ### Strict